DarkEnergyProcessor/livesim2_async/README.md

 * F5 = Turn the song volume down by 5% (default is 80%)

-* F6 = Turn the song volume up by5%
+* F6 = Turn the song volume up by 5%

 * Backspace = Restart live simulator